 Sports fans are likely to be familiar with Wrigley Field.
 This baseball park dates back to 1914, and it is home to the Chicago Cubs, one of Chicago’s two Major League Baseball teams.
-One of the oldest baseball parks in the nation, Wrigley Field is famous for its ivy-covered walls, it’s Art Deco marquee and its hand-turned scoreboard.
+One of the oldest baseball parks in the nation, this famous thing in Chicago is notable for its ivy-covered walls, its Art Deco marquee, and its hand-turned scoreboard.
 Of course, it’s the place to go if you want the great American experience of watching a baseball game.
 But the park is also home to live concerts, so music fans can enjoy this destination as well.
 Wrigley Park, and it’s surrounding neighborhood Wrigleyville, certainly come alive during a ball game, so if you like sports, you don’t want to miss a game while you’re in the city.

 Address: 1060 W Addison St, Chicago, IL 60613, USA

 360 Chicago is an observation deck located on the 94th floor of the John Hancock Building.
 It’s an excellent spot to take in the city, as it provides 360-degree views over the skyline and Lake Michigan.
 The observation deck also provides opportunities to learn about the city’s history, including its neighborhoods and architecture.
 If the observation deck isn’t thrilling enough, you can ride TILT, a moving platform which tilts you over Michigan Avenue from 94 floors up.
 Not for the faint of heart!
 If you’re torn between visiting 360 Chicago during the day or as the sun sets, don’t fret: there’s a ticket which allows you to visit twice.
 So you can see the city with the clarity of day time and also enjoy its twinkling lights at night.

 Chicago 360 Observation Deck, Combo Day and Night Admission

 Duration: 1 to 2 hours

 10. Lincoln Park